dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-arm32.md

 ## Building the Sample with Docker

-You need to build the [sample](Dockerfile.debian-arm32) on a 64-bit operating system.
+Build the [sample](Dockerfile.debian-arm32) on a 64-bit operating system.
 This requirement is due to the .NET Core SDK not being currently supported on ARM32.
 The instructions assume that you are in the root of the repository.

 ```console
 cd samples